chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/layout-intent/index.md

 ## Print

-- Units will default to Millimeters.
+- Units will default to Millimeters
 - [Bleed](/GraFx-Studio/concepts/bleed/) properties are visible
 - Animation properties are hidden
 - Animation timeline is hidden

 ![screenshot](print.png)

-## Digital Static
+## Digital static

-- Units will default to Pixels.
+- Units will default to Pixels
 - [Bleed](/GraFx-Studio/concepts/bleed/) properties are hidden
 - Animation properties are hidden
 - Animation timeline is hidden